stezz/teachable-scripts/README.md

 If you want to enroll a whole list of users to a new course, you can do it with this script that receives a user list csv file (you can download those from your school admin panel) and a course id.

 Typing --help will show the parameters info
-    usage: enrollUsers.py [-h] [--csv_delimiter [CSV_DELIMITER]]
+    usage: enrollUsers.py [-h] input_file courseId
-                          input_file courseId

-    Mass enroll users from csv file into a specified course
+    Mass enroll users from Excel or CSV file into a specified course

     positional arguments:
-      input_file            Input csv file with the first column giving the user id (other columns are not used but can be present).
-                            This matches Teachable downloaded csv user lists courseId              The id of the course they should be enrolled in
+	  input_file  Excel or CSV file.
+The only needed columns are 'fullname' and 'email' courseId    The id of the course they should be enrolled in

     optional arguments:
-      -h, --help            show this help message and exit --csv_delimiter [CSV_DELIMITER]
+	  -h, --help  show this help message and exit
-                            Input csv file delimiter (default value : ,)

     ---

-Example, if you already have a user list csv file named userlist.csv and your course id is 1234 you can enroll of users in the file into this couse by typing :
+If your file is Userlist.xlsx and course id is 1234 you can enroll all the users in the file into this course by typing :

-    python enrollUsers.py path/to/file/userlist.csv 1234
+    python enrollUsers.py path/to/file/Userlist.xlsx 1234

 If some of thoses users are already enrolled in the course, Teachable API currently ignores them.